-In Going Postal, Reacher Gilt asks his butler (an Igor) "Do you think I'm insane, Igor?"
+- In Going Postal, Reacher Gilt asks his butler (an Igor) "Do you think I'm insane, Igor?"
 Igor, like the rest of his clan, lives by a code that requires them to be honest to their masters, so after some thought he replies "I wouldn't find mythelf able to thay that, marthter."
 Igor, like all of his clan, lisps, so he's taking "refuge in strict linguistic honesty".

 - A troll retrophrenologist tells a client, "This won't hurt a bit."
 Phrenology, As You Know, is the "science" of measuring bumps on a person's head and determining their personality traits.
 Retrophrenology works backwards, applying bumps to alter the patient's personality.
 It is known this doesn't work, but it provides employment and keeps money in circulation, so it all works out in the end.
 And for those who don't get the joke: no, it will not hurt "a bit".
 It will hurt a lot.

-In Interesting Times, The Mole has failed his last mission, and so Lord Hong, mindful of his prior promise not to speak or write any order for the man's execution, folds an origami man without a head.
+- In Interesting Times, The Mole has failed his last mission, and so Lord Hong, mindful of his prior promise not to speak or write any order for the man's execution, folds an origami man without a head.

-In Hogfather, when the Psychopathic Manchild finds that one of his flunkies is getting antsy about all the violent death, he tells him not to worry: "I'm on your side.
+- In Hogfather, when the Psychopathic Manchild finds that one of his flunkies is getting antsy about all the violent death, he tells him not to worry: "I'm on your side.
 A violent death is the last thing that'll happen to you."
 In fact Teatime was fond of using these, to the extent that one of his henchmen noticed, and tendered his resignation holding a crowbar.
 It didn't help.

 - In Thief of Time, the head of the Ankh-Morpork Watchmaker's Guild visits Jeremy Clockson to make sure Clockson is taking his medicine.
 Jeremy's assistant Igor assures him that he sees his master measure a dose of the stuff every morning.
 What Igor doesn't tell him is that Jeremy then pours it down the sink, because he finds he works better without it.

 - Sgt.
 Jackrum of Monstrous Regiment often spouted the catchphrase, "Upon my oath, I am not a dishonest man," before doing something shady and dishonest.
 This is no mere case of Hypocritical Humor, however, as Jackrum is actually a woman.
 Main character Polly Perks eventually figures this out.
 He also used such variations as "Upon my oath I am not a violent man" while threatening people with a fatal skewering and "Upon my oath I am not a shouty man!"
 Bellowed, naturally.
 Most people coming face to face with Sgt.
 Jackrum who hear about his legendary pacifism decide not to test him.